biotaphy/tutorials/_sources/tutorial/wrangle_species_list.md.txt

-# Species List Data Wrangler types
+# Species List Data Wrangler

 When running wranglers on an occurrence data set, wranglers are applied in the order that they are listed in the wrangler config file.